 Urban cycle Measurement of the urban cycle starts with an engine cold start.
 City driving is then simulated at between 0 and 50 km/ h (0 and 31 mph).
-Road cycle In the road cycle simulation, the car undergoes frequent acceleration and braking in all gears, as in normal everyday driving.
+Road cycle In the road cycle simulation, the vehicle undergoes frequent acceleration and braking in all gears, as in normal everyday driving.
 The road speed ranges from 0 to 120 km/h (0 and 75 mph).
-Combined The average combined consumption is calculated with a weighting of around 37 $\%$ for the urban cycle and 63 $\%$ for the road cycle.
-CO 2 emissions of the combination The exhaust gases are collected during both driving cycles to calculate carbon dioxide emissions (urban and road).
-The gas composition is then analysed to evaluate the CO_2 content and other emissions
+Combined The average combined consumption is calculated w weighting of around 37 % for the urban cycle and 6 the road cycle.
+CO 2 emissions of the The exhaust gases are collected during both driving cycles to calculate carbon dioxide emissions (urban and road).
+The gas composition is then analysed to evaluate the CO $2$ concombination tent and other emissions.